Partial Quantum Shadow Tomography for Structured Operators and its Experimental Demonstration using NMR: Experimental Demonstration with NMR

 \section{Experimental Demonstration with NMR}

 We now describe the experimental demonstration of PQST in a two-qubit NMR register $^{13}$C-Chloroform (CHCl$_3$) wherein $^{13}$C and $^{1}$H spin-1/2 nuclei are qubit $1$ and $2$ respectively (see Fig.~\ref{fig:exp}~(a)).
-In a strong $\hat{z}$-magnetic field of $11.7$ T inside a Bruker $500$ MHz NMR spectrometer, the liquid ensemble of CHCl$_3$, dissolved in Dimethyl sulfoxide (DMSO), rests in thermal equilibrium at an ambient temperature of $300$ K. Under high temperature-high field assumption \cite{cavanagh1996protein}, the density matrix of the quantum register reads $\rho_{\mathrm{th}} = \mathbbm{1}/4 + \epsilon (\gamma_{\rm{C}} I_z^{\mathrm{C}} + \gamma_{\rm{H}} I_z^{\mathrm{H}})$, where $\gamma_i$ is the gyro-magnetic ratio of the $i$'th nucleus, $I_{z}^{v}:= \hat{\sigma}^{v}_z /2$ are the spin operators, and $\epsilon \sim 10^{-5}$ is the purity factor.
+In a strong $\hat{z}$-magnetic field of $11.7$ T inside a Bruker $500$ MHz NMR spectrometer, the liquid ensemble of CHCl$_3$, dissolved in Dimethyl sulfoxide (DMSO), rests in thermal equilibrium at an ambient temperature of $300$ K. Under high temperature-high field assumption \cite{cavanagh1996protein}, the density matrix of the quantum register reads $\rho_{\mathrm{th}} = \mathbb{1}/4 + \epsilon (\gamma_{\mathrm{C}} I_z^{\mathrm{C}} + \gamma_{\mathrm{H}} I_z^{\mathrm{H}})$, where $\gamma_i$ is the gyro-magnetic ratio of the $i$'th nucleus, $I_{z}^{v}:= \hat{\sigma}^{v}_z /2$ are the spin operators, and $\epsilon \sim 10^{-5}$ is the purity factor.
 Using secular approximation in a doubly-rotating frame, rotating at the resonant frequency of each nucleus, the Hamiltonian can be written as \cite{cavanagh1996protein,levitt2008spin}

 where $J_\mathrm{CH}=220$ Hz is the scalar coupling constant.
 Starting from the thermal state $\rho_{\mathrm{th}}$, we initialize the quantum register into the pseudopure state (PPS) of $\Ket{11}$ \cite{cory1997ensemble,gershenfeld1997bulk,cory1998nuclear}.
 Subsequently, using the pulses shown in Fig. \ref{fig:exp}~(d), we prepare each of the five different states listed in Tab. \ref{tab:combined}.
 We now apply the shadow unitaries from the appropriate sets ($\zeta_X$ and $\zeta_1$) as shown in Fig.~\ref{fig:exp}~(c) and measure the populations via diagonal tomography.
-Being an ensemble architecture, the NMR diagonal tomography is efficient since it only requires a single readout of the NMR signal spanning over all the spin transitions after twirling non-diagonal elements and applying a detection pulse \cite{DiagonalTomo,LEE2002349, AAST}.
+Being an ensemble architecture, the NMR diagonal tomography is efficient since it only requires a single readout of the NMR signal spanning over all the spin transitions after twirling non-diagonal elements and applying a detection pulse \cite{DiagonalTomo,LEE2002349, AAST}.\\ The experimentally measured diagonal states are inverse-rotated by the same shadow unitary chosen before, then subjected to the pseudo-inverse map Eq.~\eqref{eqn:Inverse} with strength \( p = 5 \), and finally averaged over the unitary choices in each set, as described in Sec.~\ref{sec:pqstensemble}.
+The full estimator \(\widehat{\rho}\) is constructed via combining the PSEs $\widehat{\rho_i}$ generated by respective unitary sets \(\zeta_i\).